 If you are facing marijuana possession, distribution or any related charges in Henrico VA, then your reputation, freedom and future opportunities are on the line.
 Depending on the amount of marijuana in your possession, a conviction can lead to probation, jail time, or hefty penalties.
 Due to the severity of the penalties and consequences that come with a criminal conviction, it’s important to hire an experienced Henrico VA criminal defense attorney, who can help you fight the charges you are facing.

-At Weiland Upton, it’s always our goal to provide all our clients with personalized attention.
+At The Weiland Firm, PLC, it’s always our goal to provide all our clients with personalized attention.
 We will listen to you and ensure we understand your problem, explain the applicable laws in your case, and then come up with the most appropriate defense approach for your case.
-If you or your loved one is facing marijuana possession and distribution charges in Henrico VA, contact the law office of Weiland Upton for a free preliminary case evaluation.
+If you or your loved one is facing marijuana possession and distribution charges in Henrico VA, contact the law office of The Weiland Firm, PLC for a free preliminary case evaluation.